-Okay–So, just as in my previous post, our 3-D owl cake topper is filled with rice cereal treats goodness.
-I used 3 (22g) Rice Krispies Treats to mold and compress into the owl shape that you see here.
+Our 3-D owl cake topper is filled with rice cereal treats goodness.
+I used three (22g) Rice Krispies Treats to mold and compress into the owl shape that you see here.

-I ate half of another one before realizing that my owl maybe needed some feet (mainly because I wanted a little more height since she would be wearing a hula skirt.) — SO, the other half of my rice cereal treat was shaped into the “feet” that you see here.
-I shaped this circle into more of a heart shape, which you’ll see in a minute.
+SO, the other half of my rice cereal treat was shaped into the “feet” that you see here.
+I shaped this flattened circle into more of a heart shape, which you’ll see in a minute.

 I “glued” the body of the owl to the feet with piping gel.
 Melted candy melts, royal icing, or piece of dampened fondant would have worked well too.